Dylan-Speight/real-world-application/README.md

 Wednesday 24th: Requested face-to-face correspondence to showcase application before submission, unfortunately they were unable to meet due to prior obligations.

+Thursday 25th: Demo'd the application for the client and explained that due to the deadline some of the requested features in the proposal were not able to be met.
+They understood the situation and were happy with the end result given the circumstances.

 #### Screenshots of trello boards

 ![picture](public/trello1.png)